Mike Williams Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Williams has averaged 38 receiving yards per game in his three career matchups against the Raiders, 25.5 fewer than his over/under for Sunday's game.
+- Williams is averaging 38 receiving yards per game in three career matchups against the Raiders, 25.5 fewer than his receiving yards prop bet over/under for Sunday's game (63.5).

-- The 225.8 passing yards the Raiders give up per game makes them the NFL's sixth-ranked pass defense this season.
+- The Raiders are allowing 225.8 passing yards per game this season, the NFL's sixth-ranked pass defense.

-- At 1.6 passing TDs conceded per game, the Raiders defense is ranked 19th in the NFL.
+- The Raiders have given up 26 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- In last week's game against the Broncos, Williams was targeted four times and racked up three catches for 63 yards (21 yards per reception) and scored one touchdown.
+- In last week's matchup with the Broncos, Williams caught three passes for 63 yards (21 yards per reception) and scored one touchdown while being targeted four times.

-- Williams' six catches over his last three outings are good enough for 112 yards (37.3 ypg) and one touchdown.
-He's been targeted 13 times.
+- Williams put up 112 yards (on six catches) with one touchdown over his last three outings.
+He was targeted 13 times, and averaged 37.3 yards per game.

 Williams' Los Angeles Teammates